Tagol language

-The Tagol Murut language is spoken by the Tagol (lowland) subgroup of the Murut people, and serves as the lingua franca of the whole group.
+The Tagol Murut language is spoken by the Tagol (highland) subgroup of the Murut people, and serves as the lingua franca of the whole group.
 It belongs to the Bornean subdivision of the Austronesian language family.
 Tagol Murut people can be found in Sabah and Sarawak, usually in areas around Sipitang, Tenom, Lawas, Limbang, and along the border areas shared with Brunei and Indonesia.

+Phonology

+Consonants

+/dʒ/ occurs only in recent loanwords.

+Sounds /β r h/ are heard as voiced stops [b, d, ɡ] in word-initial and word-medial position, when preceded by nasal consonants.

+Vowels

+Vowels are heard as /i, a, o, u/.